 with you - when you apply for jobs, housing, professional licenses, and

 more.
-Any type of criminal matter should be handled by a skilled attorney
+Any type of criminal matter should be handled by a skilled defense

-Scottsdale criminal defense lawyer from the Law Offices of Stephen L. Duncan, P.L.C.
-No matter what type
+criminal defense lawyer from the Law Offices of Stephen L. Duncan, P.L.C.
+No matter what

 Tell us about your situation in further detail during a

 Misdemeanor offenses are categorized as either Class 1, Class 2, or Class